 - Available Languages:

 “Blessed with a plush, dramatic voice capable of formidable power and dazzling high notes …” (Associated Press)

-Other signature portrayals in Europe have included Ellen Orford in Britten’s Peter Grimes at English National Opera and Elsa in Wagner’s Lohengrin at the Opernhaus Zürich, where she was described as “… sharing more than a first name with the Wagnerian heroine.
+She was unforgettable in the title role of Norma in a new Christopher Alden-directed production for Opéra National de Bordeaux.
+Other signature portrayals in Europe have included Ellen Orford in Britten’s Peter Grimes at the English National Opera and Wiener Staatsoper.
+As Elsa in Lohengrin at the Opernhaus Zürich, she was described as “… sharing more than a first name with the Wagnerian heroine.
 Her vocal lines are sophisticated, diction impeccable, and her inflection and nuances serve to depict Elsa as a young woman who is at once daring, bold and strong.
-This is truly wondrous in the second act during the verbal sparring with Ortrud, as well as in the final dramatic scene, in which her defiance is breathtaking.”
-(Opéra Forum)
+This is truly wondrous in the second act during the verbal sparring with Ortrud, as well as in the final dramatic scene, in which her defiance is breathtaking” (Forum Opéra).